-At Hamilton Health Sciences (HHS), we use more than 27,000 units of blood each year to care for patients and save lives.
+At Hamilton Health Sciences, we use more than 27,000 units of blood each year to care for patients and save lives.

-Lives like 8-year old Angelica, who needs a blood transfusion every two weeks to treat her condition, Thalassemia.
+Lives like 9-year old Angelica, who needs a blood transfusion every two weeks to treat her condition, Thalassemia.
 It’s an inherited blood disorder that causes her red blood cells to function improperly and die.
 Because Angelica has fewer healthy cells traveling throughout her bloodstream, she needs transfusions of donated blood to survive.
+She has been getting blood transfusions since she was in her mother’s womb.

 “Angelica is considered a high user patient since her condition will require life long blood transfusions,” says Jennifer Wolfenden, one of Angelica’s nurses at McMaster Children’s Hospital.
 “She cannot live without them.”

-As Angelica puts it, “I need blood for my life.”
+As Angelica puts it, “I need blood to live.”